Crafting ideas

 photo source: jenniferrizzo.com

-To accentuate the aged look, ageing patinas can be used.
-These are generally dark in colour (walnut, dark walnut), but green patinas (like mould) or bluish grey ones, like weathered wood, give a very authentic look.
-In the case of furniture that has been painted and then sanded on the edges, the patina is applied all over.
-You can use patinas that are sanded with abrasive sponges or steel wool after application (much smoother appearance) or patinas that are applied by wiping.
+Aging patinas can be used to emphasize the aged look.
+These are generally dark colors (walnut, dark walnut), but green (mildew-like) or bluish-gray patinas, which resemble weathered wood, also give a very authentic look.
+In the case of furniture that has been painted and then sanded on the edges, the patina is applied to the entire surface.
+You can use patinas that can be sanded with abrasive sponges or steel wool (much finer look) or patinas that can be wiped off.

 wood antiquing